madewhere/madewhere.co/content/faq.md

 doing reviews, I think that'd be a good topic for a different website.

 ## The Brands we List

-### What isn't on this list?

-Lots of things.
-We'll provide some examples but take note that this isn't exhaustive, and it's also not a line-in-the-sand; if you have brands that you think should be listed we can have a discussion when they are submitted.
-Generally though, I think this provides a reasonable set of guidelines:

-* _Bespoke/non-commodity items:_ There are many things you could have made custom by some local builder, but they aren't really commercially available products.
-  We're looking for things that are available off-the-shelf to most consumers.
-* _Overly broad brands:_ KitchenAid springs to mind; their stand mixers might be made in the USA still (we think?) but they also make thousands of other items which are made by who-knows and of varying quality.
-We wouldn't list them on this site.
-* _Non-contemporary items:_ Many things you could buy used, vintage, etc. would fit our criteria easily.
-However this site is focused on items you can buy today.
-Buying used is awesome and you should do it, but it's just not the focus of this site.
-* _Niche products:_ This is hand-wavey but a representative category might be "wood burning stoves".
-Many of those are made right in the country where you live, but I don't imagine it brings much value to list those here.
-Case by case basis maybe.
-* _High tech:_ Things like computers and phones almost certainly don't qualify;
-  they're unlikely to last, change all the time, and the manufacturers are extremely complex to identify outside of final assembly.
-There could be things in this category that would fit, but we haven't thought of any just yet.
-* _Vehicles_: Again, too hard to prove they'll last for contemporary vehicles, and they change far too often; a site full of old Volvo Wagons and Toyota Hilux trucks sounds sweet but isn't really the aim.

-### Is this site USA-centric?

-It's certainly North America-centric, although we'd like to figure out how to make it workable for people all over the world; but we also feel like the list of brands/products will be different depending on what part of the world you are in.
-Maybe some day we'll figure out how to make it sensibly limited to a locale where you say "I'm in _country X_" and we try to tailor it to you.
-Or maybe that's better on a different site entirely.

 ### What does "built to last" mean?